 The Numbers That Nobody Cites

-- Trinidadian and Tobagonian Americans: Median household income of roughly $62,000; homeownership rates exceeding the Black American average by nearly 20 percentage points
+- Trinidadian and Tobagonian Americans — Median household income of roughly $62,000 with homeownership rates exceeding the Black American average by nearly 20 percentage points

 African immigrants to the United States are the most educated immigrant group in America — more educated than Asian or European immigrants.